 - Swabbing using explosive trace detection.

-- After going through the walk-through metal detector, if there is no alarm, you will be asked to pat down your own head covering and present your hands to the screening officer for Explosive Trace Detection.
-If your head covering causes an alarm, a physical search will be required.
-The physical search may be conducted in a private search room at your request.
-Both procedures apply to all passengers with a head covering, regardless of nature.
+- If there is no alarm at the walk-through metal detector, you will be asked to pat down your own head covering and present your hands to the screening officer for Explosive Trace Detection.

 Why does CATSA do random additional screening?

 Random selection for additional screening helps us ensure the highest standards of security.
 We use an automated process to select people for random screening, which ensures that everyone has an equal chance of being chosen.